lvh/icecap/doc/intro.md

 ## What does it do?

-It lets you submit a description of a plan, consisting of a number of actions (such as individual HTTP(S) requests).
+It lets you submit a description of a plan, consisting of a number of steps (such as individual HTTP(S) requests).
 It returns a capability URL, which can be used to exercise or delete the capability.

 When the capability is exercised, the plan is executed.
-For now, the actions in the plans are somewhat limited in two ways:
+For now, the steps in the plans are somewhat limited in two ways:

 - HTTP(S) only.
 - Fixed; no parametrization.